 Tips for businesses

-We've produced some posters for businesses in the hospitality and automative industry.
+We've produced some posters for businesses in the hospitality, construction and automotive industry.
 These provide some simple tips to help keep our lakes, rivers and environment clean.